hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 Enabling `--Xbonsai-limit-trie-logs-enabled` on a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
 Instead of resyncing, you can run an offline command to immediately prune old trie logs.
-To run the offline command, you must shutdown Besu for a minimal period.
+To run the offline command, you must shut down Besu for a minimal period.
 If the `--Xbonsai-limit-trie-logs-enabled` option is enabled, you do not need to run the offline command again after initially running it.

 For minimal downtime, we recommend running the offline command before restarting Besu with `--Xbonsai-limit-trie-logs-enabled`.